lynda-trad/Snake/README.md

 * Everytime you eat a fruit, the snake gets longer.

-* Be careful not to touch the snake body with its head or else you lose !
+* You will lose if :
+  - the snake's head touches its body,
+  - the snake goes out of bounds.
+___
 Enjoy !
-___

       {00}
       \__/
       /^/